Film Weekly

-Film Weekly was one of the leading popular film magazines published in the United Kingdom during the late 1920s and 1930s.
+Film Weekly was a popular film magazine published in the United Kingdom from 1928–1939.

 Background

 Launched in 1928, the magazine became known for its gossipy interest in contemporary film stars.
 Columnist Nerina Shute became known for her "sweetly poisonous copy".

 Film Weekly attracted a number of lawsuits from film professionals displeased at their portrayal by the magazine.
 The director Dinah Shurey sued for libel after her film The Last Post (1929) was not only panned in review but followed by an article by Shute questioning whether women were capable of directing films at all.
 Shurey won the action.
 The actress Alma Taylor also sued and won when Film Weekly said in 1932 that her career as an actress was over.

 In 1930 the magazine sponsored a pair of film acting scholarships.
 The two winners (Cyril Butcher and Aileen Despard) went on to appear in the now lost Alfred Hitchcock short An Elastic Affair but did not subsequently enjoy lengthy careers, despite being placed under contract by British International Pictures.

 Film Weekly merged with fan magazine Picturegoer in 1939.
 For much of its life it was edited by Herbert Thompson.